Monorepos in JavaScript & TypeScript: A Practical Guide

 # run a script in all packages that have it

-pnpm -r run buildThe --filter flag supports package names, directory paths, and git-diff-based filtering (--filter ...[HEAD~1] to target only changed packages).
+pnpm -r run buildThe --filter flag takes package names, directory paths, or a git diff.
+For example, --filter ...[HEAD~1] targets only the packages which changed since the last commit.

-Instead of copy-pasting tsconfig.json across packages, create a shared base:
+Instead of copy-pasting tsconfig.json across packages, I suggest to create a shared base:

 // packages/config/tsconfig.base.json